How to Find and Choose Ideas for Writing a Book

 Explore Your Passions

 If you want to write a book, start with your own passions.
 Are you crazy about horror stories?
 Write one.
 Are you a political junkie?
-Write about politics.
+Write political articles.
 Do you like to grow your own food?
-Write about that.
-Your passion for your project will keep it going and it will come through in your writing.
+Write a blog about that.
+Your passion for your project will keep it going, and it will come through in your writing.
+Once you’ve got enough written material, you can pull it together into a book by gathering stories, articles, or blog posts into a single themed manuscript.

-Tip: write a list of all things you’re passionate about.
+Tip: write a list of everything you’re passionate about.
 Spend a few minutes brainstorming ideas about how to turn each one into a book.
 Let your list marinate for a few weeks.
 Which idea haunts you the most?
 That’s probably the best one to choose.

 Tell a Story

 Are you full of stories?
 Do you love fiction?
-For most writers, the big dream is not just writing a book but writing a novel and getting it published.
+For most writers, the big dream is writing a novel and getting it published.
 Once you decide to write a novel, the trick is coming up with characters and a plot that you can’t stop thinking about.

 Tip: give yourself twenty minutes a day to work on your story and try to burn through that first draft as quickly as possible.
 You can revise later.
-If you come up with other story ideas while you’re working on it, jot them down in an idea notebook and then get back to work.
+If you come up with other story ideas while you’re working on it, jot them down in an idea notebook and then get back to work on your primary project.

 Trigger Your Imagination